Violinist Alexander Sitkovetsky Discusses The Influence of Music Teachers

 I have been very fortunate to have had 5 primary teachers who have all played a huge role in my development as a violinist and a musician.
 I can still remember their distinct voices, actions, and instructions.
 I also had many masterclasses with wonderful professors and I would like to think that I listened to them all with great attention.

-Every teacher is unique but of course there are certain fundamentals that all professors can agree on, such as the need to be as free with your body and your arms as possible, to keep both shoulders from lifting unnaturally and most importantly to listen to yourself and concentrate for every second that you practise.
+Every teacher is unique but of course, there are certain fundamentals that all professors can agree on, such as the need to be as free with your body and your arms as possible, to keep both shoulders from lifting unnaturally, and most importantly to listen to yourself and concentrate for every second that you practice.

 I know that there are certain things that I have picked up from all my teachers; I was very lucky to have the very best of the Russian School from Natasha Boyarsky and Maya Glezarova (the legendary teacher who passed away last week at the age of 92), as well as Hu Kun, my professor at the Royal Academy of Music, whose teacher was a student of Yankelevich.
 Pavel Vernikov was from the famous Stolyarsky Music School in Odessa and a student of David Oistrakh, and Ana Chumachenco is a true violinist of the world, coming from the Schools of Spiller, Thibaud, and Menuhin.